rifx-online/rifx.online/src/content/blog/english/qwen2-5-1-5b-the-future-of-mobile-ai-6bd5f29bbc84.md

 Summarization was amazing.
 Listing the main topics over a log text was also very good.

-The RAG tasks were quite fast (even on my mini-PC) and truthful RAG (ask questions out of the context) was on spot.
+The RAG tasks were quite fast (even on my mini\-PC) and truthful RAG (ask questions out of the context) was on spot.

 So really good.